jeroenrijsdijk/concertina/README.md

 This scripts searches for a way to play a (irish) tune on a concertina

 It needs an .abc file as input.
-Output is a series of buttons, with push/pull added. https://thesession.org/  had many .abc files, but therae are many other sites.
+Output is a series of buttons, with push/pull added. https://thesession.org/  has many .abc files.

 For plotting results, chunky_png is needed.
 See .png for an example.
 Red is Pull, Blue is Push.